 Train in Italy

-Sometimes the train from Florence to Pisa will make up to seven stops or more for drop-offs and pick-ups, so make sure you get a comfortable seat if you can!
+Sometimes, the train from Florence to Pisa will make up to seven stops or more for drop-offs and pick-ups, so make sure you get a comfortable seat if you can!
 The typical sequence will go as follows.
-From Firenze Santa Maria Novella, you’ll stop at Firenze Rifredi, followed by Signa, then Empoli Train Station, then San Miniato – Fucecchio, followed by S. Romano – S. Core, and the last stop will be at Pontedera – Casciana T. before finally arriving at Pisa Central Station.
+From Firenze Santa Maria Novella, you’ll stop at Firenze Rifredi, followed by Signa.
+Empoli Train Station, then San Miniato – Fucecchio, followed by S. Romano – S. Core, and the last stop will be at Pontedera – Casciana T. before finally arriving at Pisa Central Station.

 Florence to Pisa by Car